jmaddington/simple-env/README.md

 1. Access the web interface at `http://localhost:8081`
 2. Enter the configured password when prompted
 3. Use either the ENV editor or SSH key manager as needed

+REMEMBER: you will need to use basic auth to access the site.

 ## File Locations
 - ENV file: `/home/app/.env`